Juantantan/MandelbrotExplorer/Readme.md

 generated.
 OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate molecular sequences for finding possible new pharmaceutical drugs or for many thermodynamics applications.

-NB: OpenCL can also run with CPU vendor API implementations.
-It will be interesting to see how fast this type of kernel can work with the latest types of CPU, with their increasing use of more threads and more truly parallel threads.
+NB: OpenCL can also run with CPU vendor API implementations, including this one, if the vendor SDK is obtaine.
+It will be interesting to see how fast this type of kernel can work with the latest types of CPU, with their increasing use of more cores each capable of running more truly parallel threads.

+## SDL2
 The interactive 'SDL2' layer listens for keypress or mouse events, allowing you to zoom in and out of a mandelbrot rendition.
 There are many other possible libraries which could be used.
 I used SDL because it is very easy to set up and very simple to use to intercept realtime user events.
 I also used glfw but found that trickier, mainly in terms of header file versioning, among other things.
 There is room for adaptation here and any lightweight open source API could be used in theory.
+Any speed differences between these user interaction APIs is largely irrelevant because they will all be able to respond to user events more-or-less 'instantly'.

+## Core Code
 The base program was orginally written and built using Code::Blocks IDE but the current version was written using Microsoft VS Code.
 The source codebase consists of only 2 files, 'main.cpp' and 'mandel.cl'.
 These are what are offered under the GNU license.
 All other information is offered only to help others to get an environment up and